 Plate reader growth assay

 To test the effect of individual compounds on the growth of single microbe species, we used 96 well plate growth assays and synthetic nectars.
 Each well in a plate contained 190μL of treatment or control nectar and 10μL of microbial freezer stock solutions (2000 cells/μL in 15% glycerol v/v with 15% sucrose w/v).
-Each plate consisted of a single chemical treatment assayed across all 12 microbes (6 treatment and 2 control wells per microbe.
-See Supplemental Figure 1 for plate mapping).
+Each plate consisted of a single chemical treatment assayed across all 12 microbes (6 treatment and 2 control wells per microbe, see Supplemental Figure 1 for plate mapping).
 We assigned each microbe’s location on the 96 well plate using a random number generator and kept the location consistent across all plates.
-After mixing chemical treatments and microbial strains, we triple parafilmed the 96 well plate lid and put it immediately into an optical reader (Biotek synergy HTX, Agilent, Santa Clara CA, USA) which incubated the plate at 30°C, provided continuous linear shaking at 567cpm (3mm), and took optical density measurements at 600 nm wavelengths every 15 minutes for 72 hours.
+After mixing chemical treatments and microbial strains, we triple parafilmed the 96 well plate lid and put it immediately into an optical reader (Biotek synergy HTX, Agilent, Santa Clara CA, USA) which incubated the plate at 30°C, provided continuous linear shaking at 567cpm (3mm), and took optical density measurements at 600 nm every 15 minutes for 72 hours.
 After preparing each plate, we assessed potential contamination by plating out the control and treatment nectar solutions onto YM and TSA plates.
 None of our uninoculated synthetic nectars contained culturable microbes.

 Co-growth experiment

 To test if nectar composition could shift microbial interactions, we grew pairs of microbes across several treatment solutions.
-We chose a subset of microbes to test the following combinations: 1) a facultative nectar yeast with a non-nectar yeast (Starmerella bombi & Zygosaccharomyces bailii), 2) a nectar specialist yeast with a nectar specialist bacteria (Metschnikowia reukaufii & Rosenbergiella nectarea), and 3) a non-nectar specialist yeast with a nectar specialist bacteria (Saccharomyces cerevisiae & Rosenbergiella nectarea).
+We chose a subset of microbes that produce distinguishable colonies on plates to test the following combinations: 1) a facultative nectar yeast with a non-nectar yeast (Starmerella bombi & Zygosaccharomyces bailii), 2) a nectar specialist yeast with a nectar specialist bacteria (Metschnikowia reukaufii & Rosenbergiella nectarea), and 3) a non-nectar specialist yeast with a nectar specialist bacteria (Saccharomyces cerevisiae & Rosenbergiella nectarea).
 If the dominance of nectar specialists is driven by nectar chemicals shifting microbe-microbe competition we predict nectar specialists will increase in relative abundance in the presence of nectar compounds, while the relative performance of environmental microbes should be reduced compared to control co-growth trials.

 We chose a subset of treatments for co-growth assays, including 4mM H2O2, 22μg/ml deltaline, 100ng/ml linalool, and 1% EtOH.
 We did not include LTP due to a limited amount of protein available for assays and did not include 30% sucrose as it showed no significant impacts on growth during our plate reader assays.
 Treatments used the same recipes as the growth experiments described above.